CMPSC-304-Robotic-Agents-Spring-2024/course_information/README.md

 All students are required to actively participate during all of the class sessions.
 During nearly all class sessions, you will be required to complete and submit class activities (individually and in teams).
 You will receive a checkmark grade (1) if you complete more than 70% of the activity; otherwise you will receive a 0.

-#### Community Engagement
+##### Presentations

-A significant portion of the course asks the students to study and reflect on public problems related to the field of robotics.
-As a part of civic learning in this course you will be required to engage in the community.
-This will mainly involve developing software and hardware to be presented to our local community and then participating in appropriate outreach events.
+At various points of the course, students will engage with learning "hot topics" as they relate to civic learning and report on their findings to our class community.
+Each presentation will count as a class activity.

 #### Projects

 Graded on a percentage and credit/no-credit basis, five project assignments, invite students to experiment with various tools and techniques for designing, implementing, evaluating, and documenting your robotic agent system.
 Additionally, you will be required to submit reflections on the civic learning components if relevant to the particular project.
 To best ensure that students are ready to develop software  after graduation, students will complete most of the lab assignments in teams.
 Many of the lab assignments in this course will expect students to give both a presentation and a demonstration of the system that they created.

-#### Presentations
+#### Community Engagement

-At various points of the course, students will engage with learning "hot topics" as they relate to civic learning and report on their findings to our class community.
+A significant portion of the course asks the students to study and reflect on public problems related to the field of robotics.
+As a part of civic learning in this course you will be required to engage in the community.
+This will mainly involve developing software and hardware to be presented to our local community and then participating in appropriate outreach events.

 #### Quizzes